S-Gur/LangAge/README.md

 For each of the above 8 files (file per run) are provided per participant.
 E.g.
-./OAs/201/PhonM_Run1.csv holds the data for an older adult (ID 201) for the phonological Matcha trials during run 1.
+./OAs/201/PhonM_Run1.csv holds the data for an older adult (ID 201) for the phonological Match trials during run 1.
 The data are provided as time series (rows) per regions of interest (ROI; columns).

 ROIs: functionally based ROIs, restricted by 111 anatomical cortical and subcortical